phenom-company/smartcontract-human/README.md

 ```cs
 function  withdraw() external onlyOwner
 ```
-Function for owner to withdraw raised funds from event.
+Function for the owner to withdraw raised funds from the event.

 ## Prerequisites